yezyilomo/django-restql/docs/querying_data.md

 ## DynamicSerializerMethodField
-`DynamicSerializerMethodField` is a wraper of the `SerializerMethodField`, it adds a query argument from a parent serializer to a method bound to a `SerializerMethodField`, this query argument can be passed to a serializer used within a method to allow further querying.
-For example in the scenario below we are using `DynamicSerializerMethodField` because we want to be able to query `tomes` field.
+`DynamicSerializerMethodField` is a wraper of the `SerializerMethodField`, it adds a parsed query argument from a parent serializer to a method bound to a `SerializerMethodField`, this parsed query argument can be passed to a serializer used within a method to allow further querying.
+For example in the scenario below we are using `DynamicSerializerMethodField` because we want to be able to query `related_books` field.

 ```py
 from django_restql.mixins import DynamicFieldsMixin